 We’ll take a look here at the variety of forms we can use and how we use them.

-The first of these is the 3rd conditional.
-While we have a typical structure, as follows below here, there are other ways to express the same idea.
+The 3rd conditional is the most typical example of these forms and this is a typical structure below but there are other ways to express the same idea.

 Let’s look at some examples